 Discuss your considerations with your estate agent who are there to guide you.

 Accepting the offer

-If you do accept an offer it is usually ‘subject to survey’, which means as long as the survey doesn’t throw up any surprises, the buyer will most likely complete the sale.
+If you do accept an offer it is usually ‘subject to contract’, which means as long as a survey doesn’t throw up any surprises, the buyer will most likely complete the sale.
 Offers will also only be made official once your estate agent can prove the buyer has the finances to purchase.

-Gazumping occurs when a seller accepts an offer to purchase on the property from one potential buyer, but then accepts a higher offer from someone else.
-Find out more from our Seller Glossary.
+Gazumping occurs when a seller accepts an offer to purchase on the property from one potential buyer, but then accepts a higher offer from someone else